Risk Neutral Reformulation Approach to Risk Averse Stochastic Programming: Stochastic Dual Dynamic Programming algorithm

 \section{Stochastic Dual Dynamic Programming algorithm}

 In the risk neutral setting the Stochastic Dual Dynamic Programming (SDDP) algorithm was introduced in Pereira and Pinto \cite{per91}.
 Its origins can be traced to the nested decomposition algorithm of Birge \cite{bir85}.
-A risk averse variant of the SDDP method, { based on a convex combination of the expectation and $\avr$, } was introduced in \cite{sha:11} and implemented in \cite{phil12}. { For extended polyhedral risk measures a variant of the SDDP method is discussed in \cite{guigrom:2012}.
-Convergence of the SDDP type algorithms is discussed in \cite{Gir:2014},\cite{guig:2016},\cite{gui2017}, and references therein.}
+A risk averse variant of the SDDP method, based on a convex combination of the expectation and $\avr$, was introduced in \cite{sha:11} and implemented in \cite{phil12}.
+For extended polyhedral risk measures a variant of the SDDP method is discussed in \cite{guigrom:2012}.
+Convergence of the SDDP type algorithms is discussed in \cite{Gir:2014},\cite{guig:2016},\cite{gui2017}, and references therein. { For a view of the SDDP method as a form of approximate dynamic programming we refer to \cite{powell}}.

 Consider the multistage stochastic programming problem \eqref{cm-1}.
 We assume that the problem is linear, i.e., the data are given in the form \eqref{cm-2}.
 Moreover we assume that the data process $\xi_t$ is stagewise independent and has a finite number of scenarios.
 That is, the marginal distribution of $\xi_t$, $t=2,...,T$, has $N$ realizations $\xi_t^1,...,\xi_t^N$ each having the same probability $1/N$ (for the sake of simplicity we assume that the number $N$ of discretization points at each stage $t$ is the same).
 The SDDP algorithm is a cutting plane type method designed to solve such multistage convex stochastic programming problems.
 Being an iterative approach, the SDDP algorithm progressively refines lower piecewise linear approximations of $\V_{t+1}(\cdot)$.
 It has two major steps at each iteration.